EmDash00/forcedimension_core-python-docs/docs/source/forcedimension_core.dhd-doc.rst

 COM operating Mode
 ^^^^^^^^^^^^^^^^^^
 USB operations can be executed in two different modes:
-:data:`forcedimension_core.dhd.constants.ComMode.SYNC` and  :data:`forcedimension_core.dhd.constants.ComMode.ASYNC`.
+:data:`forcedimension_core.constants.ComMode.SYNC` and  :data:`forcedimension_core.constants.ComMode.ASYNC`.
-Other operation modes are reported for virtual devices (:data:`forcedimension_core.dhd.constants.ComMode.VIRTUAL`) and devices that are connected over the network (:data:`forcedimension_core.dhd.constants.ComMode.NETWORK`).
+Other operation modes are reported for virtual devices (:data:`forcedimension_core.constants.ComMode.VIRTUAL`) and devices that are connected over the network (:data:`forcedimension_core.constants.ComMode.NETWORK`).
 Please check the documentation of each mode for more details.